cake-tech/cakewallet-guides/docs/cryptos/litecoin.md

 The wallet will start downloading the needed header data.
 Once it's fully synchronized, you will be able to "Peg-in" your normal Litecoin inputs into MWEB by sending your balance to your MWEB address.

 If you would like for MWEB to be automatically enabled after wallet open, please toggle an option under Menu -> MWEB settings -> “Set MWEB always scanning” to on.
-Silent Payments scanning will automatically toggle on if there are new blocks to scan and toggle back off when it’s finished.
+MWEB scanning will automatically toggle on if there are new blocks to scan and toggle back off when it’s finished.

 [![App menu](./menu.png){:width="32%"}](./menu.png)
 [![Toggle always scanning](./alwaysscan.png){:width="32%"}](./alwaysscan.png)

 ### Receiving

 In order to receive an MWEB transaction, you must give the sender your MWEB address, which can be found by switching the address type to MWEB by opening the `Receive` screen, tapping on the `Receive` text at the top, and switching the address type to `MWEB`.
-When you want to receive the transaction in the wallet, you must enable Silent Payments scanning.
+When you want to receive the transaction in the wallet, you must enable MWEB scanning.

 ### Sending